amruthjakku/GitScope/README.md

 For support and questions:
 - Create an issue on GitHub
-- Contact the InternLink team
+- Contact Author Jakku Amruth
 - Check the documentation and examples

 ## Changelog